OlivierDuchateau/FreeBSD-XFCE-4.15/README.md

  xfce4-settings-4.16.0 [repo] conflicts with libexo-0.12.11 [installed] on /usr/local/etc/xdg/xfce4/helpers.rc
 ```

-At present solution is to run `pkg upgrade -f libexo`, whicih reinstalls the missing files.
+At present solution is to run `pkg upgrade -f libexo`, which reinstalls the missing files.

 I'm investigating a better solution.